tom-seddon/acorn_mos_disassembly/README.md

 # new versions of the MOS

-There some **experimental** new versions of the MOS available anyway, for use at your own risk.
+There some **experimental** new versions of the MOS available, for use at your own risk.
 These can be used in an emulator, or programmed into a EPROM (or similar) and used in real hardware.

 **All new versions of the MOS are experimental.** Should you actually use your 8-bit 1980s Acorn computer for anything important, please